Safeguarding

 Our Designated Safeguarding School Staff are:

-Tracey Goodland Head of Care & Safeguarding (DSL/DSAL)
+Helen Wix Head of Care & Safeguarding (DSL/DSAL)

-Photini Bohacek Principal (Lado referrals)
+Photini Bohacek Principal (LADO referrals)

 Craig Gibson HEART Manager (Deputy DSL)